 Three exclusive contract award tools exist for the government contracting officer to use to aid SBA HUBZone certified firms obtain federal contracts.

 - Set asides for certified firms

 - Price evaluation preferences in full and open competitions

-FAR includes a preference for competitions between two or more firms over HUBZone sole source procurements.
+FAR includes a preference for competition between two or more firms over HUBZone government contracts sole source procurements.
 A process exists for SBA to appeal a contracting officer’s decision not to set aside an award to HUBZone small businesses.
 FAR 19.305

 SBA HUBZone Requirements

-To be eligible for SBA HUBZone certification, a firm must meet four threshold requirements.
+To be eligible, a firm must meet four threshold HUBZone requirements.
 In general, the business must be: